What Do Axolotls Eat in Captivity?

 Foods by Life Stage

-What works for an adult will kill a tiny baby.
+What works for an adult may be unsafe for a tiny baby.
 Match food size and type to their current size:

 Hatchlings (Under 2 inches)